 How To Structure The Best Kanban Flow For Your Specific Needs

 Kanban boards are incredibly simple.
 You move the little cards from To Do to Doing to Done, right?
 That’s all there is to it.
-It’s certainly the only way to use a kanban board!
+It’s certainly the only way to use a kanban flow!

+Come on now.
 You already know that’s not accurate.
 Yet so many teams that could benefit deeply from a different kanban flow default to the same three-stage process, again and again.
 It may even be staunching your productivity.

 Today we’ll be exploring some better ways to structure your kanban flow, and seeing why they work.

+Visor is a modern, beautiful project portfolio management tool that can help you plan and share all of your project with the team members and stakeholders who need to know.
 Get a better kanban board and so much more by trying Visor, today, totally free.

 Use Your Kanban Flow to Support Your Goals